 While Kate is unhappy and having issues, a man named Belsnickel (Julian Dennison) has plans of his own.
-He has desires to enter the North Pole and ruin Christmas.
+He desires to enter the North Pole and ruin Christmas.
 Belsnikel decides to use Kate as bait to get into the North Pole and hopes to confront Mr and Mrs Claus once and for all.
 But who is Belsnikel, and how does he know about the North Pole?

 Soon Kate is reunited with Santa Claus (Kurt Russell) and is introduced for the first time to Mrs Claus (Goldie Hawn).
 But while the reunion is enjoyed, it’s also brief as Belsnikel reveals his master plan and begins to alter Christmas.
 Now Santa needs help once again to save the joyful holiday and restore the spirit of Christmas.

 Overall, while seeing Santa return to Netflix is undoubtedly welcomed, I can’t deny this is a step down from the first instalment.
 Kurt Russell and Goldie Hawn are excellent on-screen together and are easily my favourite ingredient in the film.
-But the cheesy jokes and heavy use of CGI makes this film more aimed at young children rather than a young family.
+But the cheesy jokes and heavy use of CGI make this film more aimed at young children rather than a young family.
 The villain is undoubtedly different, and I appreciate the creativity bringing him to life.
-The plot is predictable, but in the end it’s a brainless Christmas film, and it’s perfect for those seeking that holiday spirit.
+The plot is predictable, but in the end, it’s a brainless Christmas film, and it’s perfect for those seeking that holiday spirit.

 6.2/10